Taweilo/Credit_Line_Increase_Model/README.md

 #### **2. Train a decision tree model**

-The data is partitioned into training, validation, and test sets (50%, 25%, 25% respectively) to accurately evaluate the model.Testing data which is a separate set of data to test the model after training helps us determine how the model will perform in the real world.
+The data is partitioned into training, validation, and test sets (50%, 25%, 25% respectively) to accurately evaluate the model.Testing data which is a separate set of data is used to test the model after training, to help us determine how the model will perform in the real world.
 We trained 12 different models using decision trees and calculated the ROC AUC for each model.
-Plot tree depth vs training and validation AUC.

 ##### **AUC ROC**

-The AUC ( Area under the curve) ROC ( Receiver operating curve) curve assists in the performance measurement, one of the most important evaluation metrics to calibrate the classification model&#39;s performance.
+The AUC ( Area under the curve) ROC ( Receiver operating curve) curve assists in the performance measurement, one of the most important evaluation metrics to calibrate the classification model's performance.
 In short, the higher the AUC, the better the model can predict the next delinquent.

 ![Iteration Plot - 1](https://user-images.githubusercontent.com/111590512/186211589-bea9419e-0285-4fd0-8ab4-b4d28db0d2c3.png)